Shahid Khaqan Abbasi

-Abbasi started his political career after the death of his father in 1988, and since then he has been elected a Member of the National Assembly six times for Constituency NA-50 (Rawalpindi).
+Abbasi started his career after the death of his father in 1988, and since then he has been elected a Member of the National Assembly six times for Constituency NA-50 (Rawalpindi).
 After the PML-N victory in the 1997 general election, he served as Chairman of Pakistan International Airlines until the 1999 Pakistani coup d'état.
 After the formation of a temporary coalition government following the 2008 general election, he was briefly the Minister for Commerce in the Gillani ministry.
 After the 2013 general election, he became the Minister for Petroleum and Natural Resources in the third Sharif ministry, where he served from 2013 until the disqualification of Prime Minister Nawaz Sharif after the Panama Papers case decision in July 2017.
-In August 2017, he was elected as 21st Prime Minister of Pakistan by the National Assembly.
+He was elected as 21st Prime Minister of Pakistan by the National Assembly in August 2017.

 Early life and education

-Abbasi was born on 27 December 1958 in his hometown of Murree in Murree District, Punjab.
+Abbasi was born on 27 December 1958 in Dewal village, Murree District, Punjab.
 He attended Lawrence College in Murree.
 In 1978, he attended the University of California, Los Angeles, where he received a bachelor's degree in electrical engineering.
 Following this, he began a career as an electrical engineer.
 In 1985, he attended George Washington University, where he gained a master's degree in Electrical Engineering.

 After graduating from George Washington University, Abbasi became a professional electrical engineer.
 He worked in the United States during the 1980s before moving to Saudi Arabia, where he worked on energy projects in the oil and gas industry.

 Political career

-First term: 1988–90
+1988–97

 Abbasi's political career began after the death of his father Khaqan Abbasi in 1988.
-In May 1988, President Muhammad Zia-ul-Haq sacked the government of his handpicked Prime Minister, Muhammad Khan Junejo, and prematurely dissolved the National Assembly.
+In May 1988, President Muhammad Zia-ul-Haq sacked the government of his handpicked prime minister, Muhammad Khan Junejo, and prematurely dissolved the National Assembly.
 Consequently, new parliamentary elections were called for 16 November 1988.
 Abbasi ran for the National Assembly seat from Constituency NA-36 (Rawalpindi-I), which had been held by his father until his death.
 Abassi was elected with 47,295 votes as an independent candidate.
 He acquired Rawalpindi's National Assembly seat for the first time at the age of 30 by defeating both Raja Zafar ul Haq, a candidate of Islami Jamhoori Ittehad (IJI), and Pakistan Peoples Party (PPP) candidate Raja Muhammad Anwar by a narrow margin.
 After winning the election he joined the IJI, which was newly founded in September 1988 by then Director-General of Inter-Services Intelligence to counter the PPP.
 His tenure as a Member of the National Assembly terminated after the National Assembly was dissolved prematurely in August 1990 following the dismissal of the government of Benazir Bhutto by President Ghulam Ishaq Khan.